 Tuition and other student charges are due in full on or before the first day of classes unless the student elects to use the flex plan payment option provided by the Seminary.
 The flex plan payment option allows students to divide tuition costs into affordable installments (two or four equal payments) and pay over the course of the semester with the first payment due at the beginning of the semester and subsequent payments due in monthly intervals.
-Payment arrangements can be made with Glenda Simpson in the administrative office on the main floor of the LRC from 8:30 AM-5:00 PM Monday through Friday.
-Payments will be accepted in cash or by check.
+Payment arrangements can be made with Kris Gilbert, at billing@bsk.edu.